 The West Coast Cobb Salad is so much more than lettuce and dressing.
 Atop a base of romaine sits a wide array of “goodies,” as Cairns puts it, including avocado, blue cheese, pancetta, egg, salted cashews, dried cherries and, of course, lobster.
 It’s all topped off with a sherry tarragon dressing.

-“It provides a nice crunchy healthy taste along with assorted goodies mixed in to make it very interesting and flavorful,” says Cairns, who likes to pair the salad with a glass of Cloudy Bay sauvignon blanc. —G.C.
+“It provides a nice crunchy healthy taste along with assorted goodies mixed in to make it very interesting and flavourful,” says Cairns, who likes to pair the salad with a glass of Cloudy Bay sauvignon blanc. —G.C.

 City Councillor, Ward 2